open-mmlab/mmpretrain/docs/en/get_started.md

 **Step 2.** Verify the inference demo.

 Option (a).
-If you install mmcls from source, just run the following command:
+If you install mmcls from the source, just run the following command:

 ```shell
 python demo/image_demo.py demo/demo.JPEG resnet50_8xb32_in1k.py resnet50_8xb32_in1k_20210831-ea4938fc.pth --device cpu